probot/probot/docs/deployment.md

 ## Create the GitHub Integration

-Every deployment will need a an [Integration](https://developer.github.com/early-access/integrations/).
+Every deployment will need an [Integration](https://developer.github.com/early-access/integrations/).

 1. [Create a new GitHub Integration](https://github.com/settings/integrations/new) with:
     - **Homepage URL**: the URL to the GitHub repository for your plugin